 When researchers discovered the unique properties of antibiotics, pharmaceutical companies began intensely farming bacteria.

-The process involves using huge tanks (with a capacity of up to 100,000 litres) to farm bacteria in numbers that are just too many to comprehend.
-They then produce antibiotics, which are purified and pressed into tablets.
+The process involves using huge tanks (with a capacity of up to 100,000 litres) to farm bacteria in numbers that our minds just can’t comprehend.
+From here antibiotics are produced, which are purified and pressed into tablets.

-The truth is that these antibiotics are becoming less and less effective at fighting against harmful bacteria in the body as time goes on.
-A huge reason for this is antibiotic resistance.
+Unfortunately, these antibiotics are becoming less and less effective at fighting harmful bacteria in the body.
+One of the main reasons; antibiotic resistance.

-- Filling bacteria with holes
+- Fill bacteria with holes

-- Poisoning bacteria
+- Poison bacteria

-- Destroying bacteria’s ability to reproduce
+- Destroy bacteria’s ability to reproduce

 They’re born out of the ashes of the bacteria killed by antibiotics.
-Survival of the fittest pretty much sums up these bacteria.
-Superbugs have become resistant to the very medicines created to kill them, and even other versions of that drug.
+‘Survival of the fittest’ pretty much sums how these bacteria came to be.
+Superbugs develop a resistance to the very medicines created to kill them, and even other versions of that drug.